-10.1 Co-Cultivation Controls
+10.1 Co-Cultivation Controls (30201)

-As a positive infectious retrovirus control, Mus dunni cells inoculated with an amphotropic retrovirus (A-MuLV) and were run in parallel with the test article cells in the co-cultivation assay for 14 days.
-These were assayed in the PG4 S+L- assay on day 14 to confirm the replication of these viruses.
+As a positive infectious retrovirus control, Mus dunni cells inoculated with an amphotropic retrovirus (A-MuLV) were run in parallel with the test article cells in the co-cultivation assay for 14 days.
+These were assayed in the PG4 S+L- assay on day 5 to confirm the replication of these viruses.

-10.2 Controls for PG4 S+L- Assay
+10.2 Controls for PG4 S+L- Assay (30165)

-Known positive amphotropic murine leukemia virus was run along with the test samples in each assay as positive controls.
+A known positive amphotropic murine leukemia retrovirus (A-MuLV) was run along with the test samples in each assay as positive controls.